Matt-Wilshaw/roots-and-shoots/TESTING.md

 **Acceptance Criteria:**
 - Given I view any page
-- Then I should see consistent use of colors, fonts, and the Roots and Shoots logo
+- Then I should see consistent use of colours, fonts, and the Roots and Shoots logo

 **Tasks:**
 - [Done] Apply consistent branding styles across all pages